apache/eagle/eagle-docs/tutorial/application_manager_tutorial.md

 ### Design
 Application manager consists of a daemon scheduler and an execution module.
 The scheduler periodically loads user operations(start/stop) from database, and the execution module executes these operations.
 For more details, please refer to [here](https://cwiki.apache.org/confluence/display/EAG/Application+Management)

-### Manual
+### Configurations

-#### Step 1: configure the scheduler
-The configuration file `eagle-scheduler.conf` defines scheduler parameters, topology execution platform settings and parts of topology settings.
-Here are some important ones:
+The configuration file `eagle-scheduler.conf` defines scheduler parameters, execution platform settings and parts of default topology configuration.

 * **Scheduler properties**